paulerlic/medical-marijuana-group/README.md

   A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.A neural network is a system that learns how to make predictions by following these steps: Taking the input data.
 Making a prediction.
 Comparing the prediction to the desired output.
 - Taking the input data:
   *Connecting to PostgresSQL Database, then creating a function to take in the query and outputs a pandas dataframe by using the create_pandas_df function.
-Then store the data as a variable in our case we used Kushy_washingto_cleaned_df, then closed the cursor connection so we can save bandwidth.Dropping non-beneficial identification columns in the dataframe.
+Then store the data as a variable in our case we used Kushy_washingto_cleaned_df, then closed the cursor connection so we can save bandwidth.Dropping non-beneficial identification columns in the dataframe.Use labelencoder to encode target ailment_1 column and check datatype which than convert vector of integers to one hot encoding using keras function to_categorical
+*Use get_dummies() to encode object columns
+*Split preprocessed data into features and target arrays *Split preprocessed data into training and testing datasets